cr0bb/Basic_TCP_Chatroom/README.md

     * /clogs [n]                - displays the last [n] chat logs
     * /kick [nickname]          - kicks a client from the server
     * /pw [ 'c' / 'v' ]         - change or view the admin password
+ ### Logs ###
+  - Chat Logs: 'chats.log'
+    * Logs any and all chats from current and previous connetions to the server, can be cleared with '/clearlogs c'
+  - Activity Logs: 'activity.log'
+    * Logs any and all connections, disconnections, kicks, and bans, can be cleared with '/clearlogs a'